v1s1t0r999/BoringTimePassDBot/README.md

-# BoringTimePassDBot
-Write it when bored...
+# Write it when bored or you gae!